Enacted in February 1999, most recently revised in February 2020.

 authors’ name(s). title. type of report. place of publication: publisher; year of publication. report numbers.

-authors’ name. title〔type of certificate〕. place of publication: university; year of publication. total page numbers.
+authors’ names. title〔type of certificate〕. place of publication: university; year of publication. page numbers.

 Kwon IS.
-Effect of music therapy on pain, discomfort and depression for fracture patients in lower extremities〔master’s thesis〕.
-Daegu: Keimyung University; 2003.
-50 p.
+Effect of music therapy on pain, discomfort, and depression for fracture patients in lower extremities〔master’s thesis〕.
+Daegu: Keimyung University; 2003. p.
+6-11.

 author(s). paper title.
 Paper presented at: conference title, the year, place, place.